Confused about your exam or college applications?

 In the 21st century, where a major part of the world’s population is struggling with stress, Yoga is one of the best forms of respite.
-Realising this one practice that can offer us relief and sanity, Prime Minister Narendra Modi proposed the idea of the International Yoga Day at the United Nations General Assembly (UNGA).
+Realising this one practice that can offer us relief and sanity, Prime Minister Narendra Modi proposed the idea of the International Yoga Day at the United Nations General Assembly (UNGA) in 2014.

 Yoga Postures Beneficial for Students:

-Following are the some of the Yoga poses that are beneficial for Students:
+Following are some of the Yoga poses that are beneficial for Students: